silvae86/moodle-autocorrect-sqlite/README.md

 The hard part is done.
 Let's run the script.

 1. Open Terminal

 2. `cd` to the folder where your files are (same as where you initially cloned this too)

 3. Run script
 	`./run.sh`

 4. See the results in the `Results/` folder.
-There should be one .txt file for each of the questions, with this layout:
+	- There should be one .txt file for each of the questions, with this layout:

 ## Background

 I have taught some courses involving databases in SQL (Databases in the Integrated Masters in Informatics Engineering) and Information Systems and Databases (Integrated Masters in Electrical Engineering) and Information Systems Engineering (Integrated Masters in Bioengineering + Masters in Biomedical Engineering).

+These scripts saved me a ton of copy-paste.
+Hope they can save some for you too!